StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 age
 ```

-We can make it more sophisticated, but this is just a fun starter project to showcase the power of AI / ML using Tensorflow's text classification.
+We can make it more sophisticated, but this is just a fun starter project to showcase some basic AI / ML using Tensorflow's text classification.
 Some examples of real-world applications for text classification include Chatbots, document parsing and sentiment analysis, to name just a few.

 Enjoy!